-Gospel for the Mass "In coena Domini" on Holy Thursday (Cycle C) and commentary.
+Gospel for the Mass "In coena Domini" on Holy Thursday (Cycles ABC), and commentary.

 Gospel for the Eighth Sunday of Ordinary Time (Cycle C) and commentary.

 "And he took bread, and when he had given thanks he broke it and gave it to them, saying, 'This is my body which is given for you.
 Do this in memory of me.'
 And likewise the cup after supper, saying, 'This cup which is poured out for you is the new covenant in my blood.'"
 (Lk 22:19-20)

 The Christian’s response, says St. Josemaría, should be “to drown evil in an abundance of good” and to open wide one’s arms to all humanity as did Jesus Christ the priest.
 In this second part of a study published in the journal Romana,we will consider some key ideas from the homily “Christian Respect for Persons and their Freedom” and the practice of forgiveness in contemporary society in striving to foster a culture of peace.